edwardlavender/flapper/README.md

 distance.
 This is especially the case for coastal benthic/demersal species in bathymetrically complex environments, for which navigation between locations may require movement over hilly terrain and around coastline.
+For this reason, a number of functions facilitate the calculation of shortest paths/distances:

+  - `lcp_costs()` calculates the distances between connected cells in a raster, accounting for planar (x, y, diagonal) and vertical (z) distances;
+  - `lcp_graph_surface()` constructs connected graphs for least-cost paths analysis;
+  - `lcp_from_point()` calculates least-cost distances from a point on a raster to all of the other cells of a raster;
-Thus, `lcp_over_surface()` calculates shortest pathways and/or the distances of the shortest pathways over a surface between origin and destination coordinates.
+  - `lcp_over_surface()` calculates shortest path(s) and/or the
+    distances of the shortest path(s) over a surface between origin and destination coordinates;
+  - `lcp_interp()` interpolates paths between sequential locations using least-cost paths analysis;

 ## Detection statistics